 If you want to attempt the climb, be prepared.
 Carry lots of water, and a system for purifying more.
 You will need a sleeping bag (it snowed lightly on us one New Years Eve on the peak), food, and a cook stove for the night in the refugio.

 You will also need to make a reservation through the park system and an official guide.
 If you call the ranger station, you may be told that there is a long waiting list.
-If you stop by the ranger station and ask for a permit it may be issued on the spot but cancellations have become uncommon.
+Permits are no longer available at the ranger station and must be reserved online.

 The diversity as you climb from the pastures at 1,000 meters (3,300 feet) elevation near San Gerardo de Rivas, to the paramo (tundra) ecosystem near the peak at 3,819 meters (12,530 feet) keeps small armies of biologists fascinated for their entire careers.

 Above the pastures, you enter the park in tropical evergreen lower montane forest and move upwards into the montane rainforests where you will find giant oak trees 50 meters (165 feet) tall or more.
 These emergent giants tower over the other trees that average 30 meters (100 feet), and the understory of ferns and bamboo.

 The trail follows such steep hillsides and valley walls, that often you can look out into the canopy of the trees rooted hundreds of feet downhill.
 You will have a chance to see the epiphytic ecosystem up close and personal.
 In some ways it is even better than a canopy tour, because your feet are planted firmly on the ground, you can spend as much time as you want, and it’s free.